Receiving your results

 When will I receive the CAS?

-When your offer has changed to unconditional you will be issued with a CAS within 48 hours.
-You will receive your CAS number first then the statement the following day.
-You can apply for your visa with the CAS number though, you don’t need to wait for the statement.
+Once your offer becomes unconditional, you will be issued with a CAS within 48 hours.
+You will receive your CAS number first, followed by the CAS statement the next day.
+You can apply for your visa with the CAS number – there is no need to wait for the statement.

 Extenuating circumstances queries